Plan to toll bridges in Pennsylvania faces pushback, especially from this group of drivers

-Trucking groups are pushing back on a PennDOT proposal that would toll 9 bridges in Pennsylvania including the I-83 John Harris Memorial South bridge that connects Harrisburg to Cumberland County.
+PENNSYLVANIA, USA — Trucking groups are pushing back on a PennDOT proposal that would toll 9 bridges in Pennsylvania.
+The tolls would fund renovations including to the I-83 John Harris Memorial South bridge that connects Harrisburg to Cumberland County.

 "The trucking industry was just really disappointed to hear this proposal," said Rebecca K. Oyler of the Pennsylvania Motor Truck Association, an organization which represents nearly 1,000 trucking companies.

-The proposed tolls could range from $1-2 for passenger vehicles.
-But, Oyler claims truckers will likely pay more.
+The proposed tolls could range from $1-2 for vehicles charged through EZPass or Toll by Plate.
+But, the cost for truckers has yet to be determined and Oyler worries it will be a lot more.

 "One truck crossing twice a day across the river is going to add $5200 a year to the operating costs for that one truck," she said.